mrmubi/spirals/README.md

 ## Learn More

-See [templates.servicestack.net/docs/web-apps](http://templates.servicestack.net/docs/web-apps) to learn about ServiceStack .NET Core 2.1 Web Apps.
+See [sharpscript.net/docs/sharp-apps](http://sharpscript.net/docs/sharp-apps) to learn about ServiceStack .NET Core 3.1 Sharp Apps.